BDNIKKO/Vast-Voyage/README.md

 Updated the HTML to include a theme name, description, and adjusted section content to match the "Vast Voyage" theme.

 **Header Color Change**:
-After uplading an image with different color pallete; I adjusted the header section in the CSS to change the background color to a fuchsia purple (#d212dc).
+After uplading an image with different color pallete; I adjusted the header section in the CSS to change the background color to a blue color value: #0e68c1.

+**Body Background Change**
+background-color: #152d42;

-**Body Text Change**:
+**Body Text Change**
 color: white; /* Set all text color to white */